Kaizad Gustad: Later films

-Gustad's third film, Bombil and Beatrice, was a British arthouse film made in English, and his fourth and latest offering was Jackpot, a film set in a casino in Goa, starring Sunny Leone and Naseeruddin Shah.
-The premiere of Jackpot was held at PVR Cinemas in Juhu, Mumbai, and was attended by Shah Rukh Khan.
-It was released worldwide.
+Gustad's third film, Bombil and Beatrice, was a British arthouse film made in English.
+His fourth film was Jackpot, a film set in a casino in Goa, which starred Sachin Joshi, Sunny Leone, and Naseeruddin Shah.
+It released worldwide in 2013.

 Incidents

 In May 2010, Gustad was found guilty of negligence leading to the death of Nadia Khan, an assistant producer working on the set of his film Mumbai Central.
 Khan was struck by a train near Mumbai's Mahalaxmi station during shooting in May 2004.

 Personal life

 Gustad dated Miss World Diana Hayden in 1998, during the release of Bombay Boys.
 In January 2004, he married Alexandra Ritt, an American woman.
 He has two sons, Zahaan and Zakary.